Luisinhoas/Causal-Inference-GP1-/README.md

 ### F Test (Variance is not homogenous)

 F Test for heteroskedasticity under the assumption that the errors are independent and identically distributed (i.i.d.).
-You can perform the test using the fitted values of the model, the predictors in the model and a subset of the independent variables.
+I can perform the test using the fitted values of the model, the predictors in the model and a subset of the independent variables.
 Use independent variables of the model

 ```{r}